Scottapotamas/xsens-mti/README.md

 At time of writing, there aren't _any pure C_ libraries/examples for communicating over UART/RS232.

 The packet layout and packet-in-packet (MData2) format variations mean writing a general handler and decoder is a bit terse, and xsens example code shifts this responsibility to the developer.
-This library _aims_ to provide a more sane approach, with application code not requiring
+This library _aims_ to provide a more sane approach, with application code not requiring any buffer handling or IMU specific logic.

 ## Does it work?